jdelic/saltshaker-laptop/README.rst

 Changes to be made to the system after ./configure.sh is complete
 -----------------------------------------------------------------

 These are changes that this salt configuration currently can't do for you.
+Here is my personal "post-install todo list":

 1. Change ``enableMiniWindow`` to ``false`` in ``~/.config/zoomus.conf``.
 2. Enable the built-in dark theme in Firefox
+3. Enable ``devtools.netmonitor.persistlog`` in ``about:config``
+4. Import uMatrix config
+5. Remove spacers from Firefox toolbar config

 .. _netinst: https://www.debian.org/devel/debian-installer/